lambdaclass/cairo-vm_in_go/README.md

 *Range check*

 When working with field elements within the range [0, 2^128), it's important to ensure that these values remain within the specified bounds to prevent unexpected behavior and errors.
-Wer perform range checks and comparisons using the following approach:
+We perform range checks and comparisons using the following approach:

 Once we have a RangeCheckRunner that implements the basic builtin interface methods, let's see how this implementation is done:

-We have to getters functions just to obtain information about the builtin.
+We have getters functions just to obtain information about the builtin.
 The `Name` method is used when iterating through all the builtins of the program so we can switch to the correct execution.

 ```go
 func (r *RangeCheckBuiltinRunner) Base() memory.Relocatable {